christianityorigins/website/books/_posts/2024-10-14-Scythians-in-the-Americas.md

 **5. Nautical Proof of Atlantic-Capable Fleets**

+*   **Ocean Capable Ships:**
+    *   "Mithridates' war fleet comprised 300 decked ships and 100 open biremes.
+Behind the existing fleet was perhaps the greatest naval arsenal in the world" (source: U.S. Naval Institute Proceedings, April 1924 https://www.usni.org/magazines/proceedings/1924/april/chapter-ancient-sea-power-mithridatic-wars).
+They carried Crimean grain to Greek armies operating in the Aegean and Adriatic.
+The distance from the Cimmerian Bosporus (Kerch Strait) to the Adriatic coast is 1,200 nautical miles through contested waters.
+This is not coast-hugging cabotage.
+This is open-sea navigation requiring celestial bearings, multi-week voyages, and heavy cargo capacity.
+If they could sail 1,200 miles to Italy, they could sail 3,000 miles to Cuba.
+The currents are actually easier westward than northward against the Bosporus outflow.
 *   **Black Sea Shipwreck (2017 Discovery):**
     *   2,400-year-old Greek merchant ship, perfectly preserved.
     *   Dates to Bosporan Kingdom era (Mithridates VI).